BulatIdrisov/MusicAnswer1/README.md

-My final project for the IT school of Samsung.
+My final project for the IT-school of Samsung.